 Base Salary.
 As a general matter, the base salary for each executive officer is initially established through negotiation at the time the officer is hired, taking into account such officer's qualifications, experience, prior salary, and competitive market salary information for similar positions in the biotechnology industry.
-The base salaries of our executive officers are reviewed annually and adjustments to each executive officer's base salary is determined by an assessment of our company's performance, the performance of each executive officer against his individual job and functional area's responsibilities including, where appropriate, the impact of such performance on our company's business results, the financial position of the Company, competitive market conditions for executive compensation for similar positions, and recognizing cost of living considerations.
-For fiscal 2013, following the positive results of our Phase III study with pimavanserin for the treatment of Parkinson's disease psychosis ("PDP") and the successful equity financing in late 2012, the salaries of the executive officers were increased to be in-line with the 50th percentile of salaries for similar positions in the comparable group identified by FW Cook.
-When the compensation program for fiscal 2013 was set in March of that year, the Company had not yet met with the FDA and established the expedited path to registration that was agreed to in April 2013.
-For fiscal 2014, the executive salaries were increased to be in-line with the 50th percentile of salaries for similar positions in the updated comparable group.
+The base salaries of our executive officers are reviewed annually and adjustments to each executive officer's base salary is determined by an assessment of our company's performance, the performance of each executive officer against his individual job and functional area's responsibilities including, where appropriate, the impact of such performance on the Company's business results, the financial position of the Company, competitive market conditions for executive compensation for similar positions, and recognizing cost of living considerations.
 The Compensation Committee generally seeks to set executive salaries around the 50th percentile of the applicable comparable group.

 Annual Incentive Bonuses.
 In addition to base salary, the Compensation Committee evaluates the performance of, and recommends for approval to our Board the bonuses payable to, our executive officers on an annual basis.
 We believe that performance-based cash bonuses play an important role in providing incentives to our executives to achieve defined annual corporate goals.
 Each year, the Compensation Committee reviews a detailed set of overall corporate performance goals for the current year prepared by management and presented to the full Board of Directors for approval that are intended to apply to the executives' bonus awards.
-Annual incentive bonuses are based on an average of (i) the Company's overall performance in achieving corporate goals and (ii) the overall performance of the executive's functional area, including his relative individual contributions, while taking into account competitive market information.
-Since our Chief Executive Officer is responsible for the performance of the entire company, his bonus is based on the Company's overall performance in achieving corporate goals, while taking into account competitive market information.
+Annual incentive bonuses for fiscal 2015 were based on the Company's overall performance in achieving corporate goals, while taking into account competitive market information.
 The Company does not currently have, and has not historically used, any compensation that is tied directly to financial measures.
-While the Company is preparing to become a commercial entity, with the first submission of an new drug application ("NDA") for pimavanserin for PDP expected in the second half of 2015, as a pre-commercial entity, the Company's compensation has been focused on achievement of annual goals rather than specific financial measures.
+While the Company is preparing to become a commercial entity, as a pre-commercial entity, the Company's compensation has been focused on achievement of annual goals rather than specific financial measures.